Akshay-2312/Akshay_Yadav_CSE-AI-ML-A_Inventory_Management_System/README.md

   - Username - admin
   - Password - admin123
   - To run the application just run the Main file
-  - Librarys to import -
+  - Librarys to import - tk,pandas,fpdf,openpyxl